Henry B. Cleaves: Politics

 After the Civil War, he returned to Bridgton and was involved in his family's farm as well as in the lumber business.
 In 1868, he began studying law and he was admitted to the bar in September 1869.
 He had a successful legal career in Portland, Maine.

 Cleaves was elected to the Maine House of Representatives in 1876 and again in 1877 as a representative from Portland.
 He was chosen as chair of the House Judiciary Committee.
 Leaving the Legislature, he then served as the city solicitor for Portland (1877–1879), and as the Maine Attorney General from 1880 to 1884.
 At the 1892 Maine Republican Party convention held in Portland, he was unanimously selected as the Party's nominee for governor.
 He was elected in the September 1892 general election by a popular vote and was sworn in as governor on January 4, 1893.
 He won the re-election in 1894.
 During his administration, problems resulting from the national economic depression in 1893 were dealt with.
 He left office on January 2, 1897.

 Cleaves died on June 22, 1912, at the age of 72.
+He is buried in the Cleaves family plot near the grave of his brother Nathan.